diemastermonkey/uh-recon/README.md

 This is (and will continue to be) a very Unix-philosophy approach: Small, simple tools that mostly do one thing each and can be connected to each other as needed.
 Some tools may be so simple they might not truly warrant a separate script, but keeping things this way also minimizes overhead for quick expansion later.
 Most tools are intended to support both input files and pipes.

-Many many more tools are being added.
+Many more tools are in the works.

 * gad-frequency-count
 * gad-unescape